sheilashix/Computer-Science-For-JavaScript-Regex/README.md

 ```

 ### Look-ahead and Look-behind
-look-ahead and look-behind matches characters and then gives up the match returing the result.
+look-ahead and look-behind matches characters and then gives up the match returning the result.
 They do not consume characters in a string but only assert whether a match is possible or not.
 ```
 look-ahead
 X(?=Y) look for X but match only when followed by Y